 Guardian Global Capital (Suisse) SA

-- Representing the former head of BDO Jersey in connection with criminal and civil proceedings for fraud, falsification of accounts and fraudulent conversion.
-Also represented the intervenors in the proceedings.
+- Representing the former head of a Jersey-based LLP in connection with criminal and civil proceedings for fraud, falsification of accounts and fraudulent conversion.